SubhashRelangi/RiseVoice/README.md

     *   **Camera-based photo uploads** for visual evidence.
     *   Descriptive captions.
     *   Accurate location details with **auto-detection and manual adjustment capabilities**.
-*   **Complaint Tracking:** A page for citizens to monitor the real-time status of their submitted complaints.
+*   **Complaint Tracking:** A page for citizens to monitor the real-time status of their submitted complaints. **Complaints are dynamically fetched from the backend and can be filtered by ID, description, location, status, category, and date range.** The tracking page features an **enhanced and responsive UI**.
 *   **Responsive User Interface:** A modern and intuitive design that adapts seamlessly across various devices (desktop, tablet, mobile).
     *   **Navigation Bar:** Provides easy access to Home, Services, Track, and Login pages, with **improved mobile responsiveness**.
     *   **Hero Section:** Engaging introduction with a clear call to action ("Raise Your Voice.
 Get Your Problem Resolved.").